near/DX/.github/ISSUE_TEMPLATE/💡feature-request.md

 ---
 name: "\U0001F4A1DX Improvement request"
-about: Suggest an idea for improving
+about: Suggest an idea or improvement feature
 title: ''
 labels: ''
-assignees: ''
+assignees: 'thisisjoshford'

 ---